spacebird-dev/clouddns-nat-helper/README.md

 For a release binary:

-`cargo make --profile release build`
+`cargo make -p release build`

 This project uses [`cross`](https://github.com/cross-rs/cross) to cross-compile binaries for different target platforms.
 You can create a binary for a different target like so:

-- Debug: `cargo make -e TARGET=aarch64-unknown-linux-gnu build`
+- Debug: `cargo make build-aarch64-unknown-linux-gnu`
-- Release: `cargo make -e TARGET=aarch64-unknown-linux-gnu --profile release build`
+- Release: `cargo make -p release build-aarch64-unknown-linux-gnu`

+To see which targets are available, run `cargo make --list-category-steps build`

 ### Run Tests

 - Default (host) target: `cargo make test`
-- Custom target: `cargo make -e TARGET=aarch64-unknown-linux-gnu test`
+- Custom target: `cargo make test-aarch64-unknown-linux-gnu`
 - Get a coverage report: `cargo make coverage`

 ### Create docs